jeremyjosol/aug282023_journal/README.md

 Test 1: "It should return a sentence from our body property."
 Code: journalEntry.wordCount("This is the body.");
 Expected Output: title: 'title', body: 'This is the body'

+Test 2: "It should split the sentence word for word into an array."
+Code:
+const bodyCount = this.body.split(" ");
+return bodyCount;
+journalEntry.wordCount("This is the body.");
+Expected Output: ['This', 'is', 'the', 'body']